Author, Editor

 Die Hard: An Oral History

-Before a popcorn-friendly era of optimism invaded theaters with the likes of Arnold Schwarzenegger and Sylvester Stallone, an aspiring actor from South Jersey known as "Bruno" tended bar on Manhattan’s Upper West Side.
-The harmonica-playing server would soon grace the small screen in the ABC series Moonlighting—then, unexpectedly, cause explosions in multiplexes everywhere as his signature pain in the ass John McClane.
+Before a popcorny era of optimism filled theaters with the likes of Arnold Schwarzenegger and Sylvester Stallone, an aspiring actor from South Jersey nicknamed “Bruno” was tending bar on Manhattan’s Upper West Side.
+The harmonica-playing server soon landed on the small screen in the ABC series Moonlighting—then, unexpectedly, ignited multiplexes everywhere as his signature pain-in-the-ass John McClane.

-Bruce Willis’s turn in Die Hard would forever designate his likeness as the blue-collar antihero with the worst luck, always surrounded by terrorists taking over something or other.
-Die Hard: An Oral History offers a peek inside the Hollywood eighties-action scene and the events that would culminate with a seminal blockbuster franchise and the actor’s legendary career.
+Bruce Willis’s breakout in Die Hard cemented him as the blue-collar antihero with the worst luck, forever surrounded by terrorists taking over something or other.
+Die Hard: An Oral History offers a peek inside the Hollywood eighties-action scene and the events that produced a seminal blockbuster franchise and launched the actor’s legendary career.

 die-hard-book-art.jpg